ilarbjorn/devel/README.md

 ## Getting started

-_Note: Running in Github mode you will need an empty repository with "name" already created on your Github account._
+_Note: When running in Github mode you __will need__ an empty repository with "name" already created on your Github account._

 1. Clone this repository.
 2. Edit init-projects.sh and .gitignore to apply proper configuration.